cgreen-devs/cgreen/README.md

 Basically you can run your tests in two ways

-1. Compile and link all your tests with a test driver as shown in the tutorial
+1. Compile and link all your tests with a test driver (as shown in the fist chapters of the tutorial)
-2. Link your tests into separate shared libraries (`.so`, `.dylib` or similar) and run them with the `cgreen-runner`
+2. Link your tests into separate shared libraries (`.so`, `.dylib` or similar) and run them with the `cgreen-runner` (described in chapter 6 of the tutorial)

 Option 2 is very handy, you can run multiple libraries in the same run, but also specify single tests that you want to run.
 And with the